 The Doctor of Philosophy (Clinical Psychology) is a four-year research degree comprising a substantial and original piece of clinical psychology research with coursework and field placement.

-Applicants must hold an approved bachelors degree with honours class 1 or upper 2A in the field of psychology or qualifications deemed equivalent by the Faculty of Social and Behavioural Sciences Board (hereafter referred to as 'the Board').
+Applicants must hold an approved bachelors degree with honours class 1 or upper 2A in the field of psychology or qualifications deemed equivalent by the College of Education, Psychology and Social Work.
 Shortlisted applicants will be subjected to interview in which clinically-relevant skills and experience, as well as ability to pursue doctoral level research, will be assessed.
 Referees' reports will be called for.
 Before an applicant is admitted, the Board must be satisfied that the proposed program of studies can be conveniently pursued and appropriately supervised.

-The course aims to equip graduates of the program to be eligible for clinical college membership of the Australian Psychological Society so that they can practice as clinical psychologists.
+The course aims to equip graduates of the program to be eligible for clinical college membership of the Australian Psychological Society and register with the Psychology Board of Australia so that they can practice as psychologists.
 The requirements of such programs are made explicit by the Clinical College guidelines as well as the Australian Psychology Accreditation Council.

 Specifically, on successful completion of the course a student will: